-The AUM Library is housed in a two-phased complex that includes a 10 story tower.
-The library collection contains over 325,000 books and more than 70,000 full-text journals available in print and/or electronic format.
+The AUM Library is housed in a 10-story tower.
+The library collection contains over 360,000 books and more than 70,000 full-text journals available in print and/ or electronic format.
 The library provides Internet access to more than 100 databases covering all academic disciplines.
 The library also has extensive collections of documents and periodicals on microfilm, a growing collection of manuscripts and archival materials and several CD-ROM databases that index U.S. census data.
 In addition, it maintains a collection of browsing materials, consisting of bestseller fiction items.

-The library is a regional federal documents depository, with more than 1.5 million publications dating from the mid-19th century to the present.
+The library is a regional federal documents depository, with more than 1.75 million publications dating from the mid-19th century to the present.
 Through its online catalog, the library provides access to its holdings and access to the catalogs of libraries within the state and throughout the world.
 For remote access to library collections, visit the library homepage at http://aumnicat.aum.edu.